The archive

 The annual review

-The single most valuable hour you can spend on yourself each year is reviewing the last one.
-Here's a structure that actually works, with the research to back it.
+The most valuable hour you can spend on yourself each year is reviewing the last one.
+A structure that actually works, with the research to back it.

 20 April 2026 · 5 min read